CanonicalLtd/maas-docs/en/manage-cli-common.md

 	comment='This is a reserved dynamic range'
 ```

-To reserve a range of IP addresses that will not be used by MAAS:
+To create a range of IP addresses that will not be used by MAAS:

 ```bash
 maas $PROFILE ipranges create type=reserved \